tytydraco/yessleep/out/Students_are_dropping_out_of_the_sky_at_my_school_Im_starting_to_understand_why.md

 He cocked his head, his eyes bright.
 “Can I call you Luce?
 Like, Lucy Goosey.”

-His eyes, Mrs Mayor whispered in my ear.
+*His eyes*, Mrs Mayor whispered in my ear.

 *The eyes of the devil.*